Small Data Challenges in Big Data Era: A Survey of Recent Progress on Unsupervised and Semi-Supervised Methods: Semi-Supervised Methods

 \section{Semi-Supervised Methods}

-In this section, we will review the semi-supervised methods from two different perspectives.
+In this section, we will review the semi-supervised methods \cite{wang2009semi,tang2007typicality,tang2008integrated,song2006video} from two different perspectives.

 \begin{itemize} \item {\bf Semi-supervised generative models.} In Section~\ref{sec:ssgm} The semi-supervised auto-encoders, GANs and disentangled representations will be reviewed in echoing their unsupervised counterparts.
-We will show how these semi-supervised generative models could be derived from the corresponding unsupervised generative models, shedding us some light on the intrinsic connection between the unsupervised and semi-supervised methods. \item {\bf Teach-Student models.} This is a large category of semi-supervised models that have achieved the state-of-the-art performances in literature, where a single or an ensemble of teacher models are trained to predict on unlabeled examples and the predicted labels are used to supervise the training of a student model.
-We will review various genres of teacher models -- noisy teachers, teacher ensemble and adversarial teachers -- in Section~\ref{sec:tsm}, and show how they could be trained against various noise and/or adversarial mechanisms to build more robust semi-supervised models. \end{itemize}
+We will show how these semi-supervised generative models could be derived from the corresponding unsupervised generative models, shedding us some light on the intrinsic connection between the unsupervised and semi-supervised methods. \item {\bf Teacher-Student models.} This is a large category of semi-supervised models that have achieved the state-of-the-art performances in literature, where a single or an ensemble of teacher models are trained to predict on unlabeled examples and the predicted labels are used to supervise the training of a student model.
+We will review various genres of teacher models -- noisy teachers, teacher ensemble and adversarial teachers -- in Section~\ref{sec:tsm}, and show how they could be trained against various noise and/or adversarial mechanisms to build more robust semi-supervised models. \end{itemize} We also provide an evaluation of different semi-supervised methods in Section~\ref{sec:ssl_eval} in the appendix.